WiFi IEEE 802.11 Includes:

 3.6 GHz WiFi band

 This band of frequencies is only allowed for use within the USA under a scheme known as 802.11y.
-Here high powered stations can be used as backhaul for networks, etc.
+Here high powered stations can be used for backhaul Wi-Fi links in data networks, etc.

 |3.6 GHz WiFi band